You can find answers to common questions in the FAQ section.

 Learn more about traffic loss in a special Traffic losses section.

-With JS Fingerprinting enabled, the consistency of operating system parameters and digital fingerprints of visitors is checked.
+With JS Fingerprinting enabled, the system checks the consistency of various operating-system parameters and digital fingerprints of visitors is checked.
 For example, parameters such as:

 and dozens of other parameters that cannot be obtained using PHP.
 With JS Fingerprinting enabled, the redirect occurs not on the server but in the visitor's browser on their device after loading the white page.
-Therefore, to reduce traffic losses, it is necessary to accelerate the loading speed of the white page.
+Therefore, to reduce traffic losses, it is essential to increase the loading speed of the white page.

 This can be achieved by:

-PHP integration on white pages created with WordPress is similar to integration on static HTML websites and is done in the root folder:
+PHP integration for white pages created with WordPress is similar to integration on static HTML websites and is done in the root folder:

 ❗️ What to pay attention to:

-If a caching plugin, such as LiteSpeed Cache, W3 Total Cache, or WP Fastest Cache, is activated on the site, and after installing the integration script index.php, you observe the absence of the preloader or an infinite display of the preloader when transitioning to the white page - it is recommended to clear the cache and disable caching plugins.
+If a caching plugin, such as LiteSpeed Cache, W3 Total Cache, or WP Fastest Cache, is activated on the site, and after installing the integration script index.php you notice that the preloader does not appear, or displays indefinitely when transitioning to the white page - it is recommended to clear the cache and disable caching plugins.